 First, check to see that your cat has all the required vaccinations for your boarding facility.
 A lot of facilities require a fecal exam that was taken within 12 months of your boarding date.
 So, check your cat’s records to ensure that the last fecal exam date falls within the facility’s required timeline.

 Next, prepare and package all of your cat’s food.
 You can also include some treats inside the food for your cat to enjoy.
 If your cat’s picky about its litter, you can also pack some litter the facility can use.
-Just make sure to mention this with the facility staff before dropping off your cat.
+Just make sure to mention this to the facility staff before dropping off your cat.

 Lastly, be as calm as possible on the day that you’re dropping off your cat.
 Your cat will feel any emotional distress from you, and this can cause them to feel stressed out and anxious.
 If your cat doesn’t enjoy car rides, try tiring it out before getting in the car or using a calming supplement.

 Cat boarding is a helpful service that ensures your cat is in good hands while you’re gone.
 You can expect to pay around $25 per night, but costs do add up if your cat requires specialized care or individual attention.
-Whatever the cost, finding a reputable cat boarding service can help you enjoy your vacations or focus on whatever you need to get done without worrying about your cat’s safety and wellbeing.
+Whatever the cost, finding a reputable cat boarding service can help you enjoy your vacations or focus on whatever you need to get done without worrying about your cat’s safety and well-being.

 Featured Image Credit: Bussakorn Ewesakul, Shutterstock